“A little bit of heaven in the hills above the coast, with a shimmering pool and a clutch of gorgeous self-catering boltholes for 2-6”

 - Entire bathrooms behind walls of glass in Vita and Okana won’t be to everyone’s taste

-- The swimming pool gets rather busy in high season, and children will need supervision
+- The swimming pool gets rather busy in high season, and children always need supervision

 Best time to go